-An intimate look at the inner landscape of a disintegrating marriage and a dramatic exploration of the price of war.
-Kristin Hannah's Home Front is a provocative and timely portrait of hope, honour, loss, forgiveness - and the elusive nature of love.
+A heart-wrenching portrayal of a mother and wife returning from war to face family life that's forever changed.
+Kristin Hannah's Home Front is a provocative and timely portrait of hope, honour, loss, forgiveness – and the elusive nature of love.

 From a distance, Michael and Jolen Zarkades seem to have it all: a solid dependable marriage, exciting careers and children they adore.
 But after twelve blissful years together, the couple has lost their way.
 They are unhappy and edging towards divorce.
 Then an unexpected deployment tears their already fragile family apart, sending one of them deep into harm's way and leaving the other at home, caring for the children and waiting for news.
 When the worst happens, each must face their darkest fear and fight for the future of their family.